 Inside the Secret Group Chats Fueling MAGA’s Messaging Machine

-- ▪Ashley St. Clair, a former MAGA insider, alleges that right-wing influencers coordinate messaging through private group chats like 'Fight, Fight, Fight!' linked to top Trump allies.
+- ▪Ashley St. Clair claims MAGA influencers coordinate messaging through private group chats like one named 'Fight, Fight, Fight!'.

 Opening excerpt (first ~120 words) tap to expand